 It helped me a lot an experience I’ve got while doing many museum tours with very small kids in a museum where I used to work.
 And I remember how talking the language they could understand helped a lot.
 I’ve also done many tours with families in the Rijksmuseum.
 And learning from all of those experiences helped me to create a self-guided tour in the Rijksmuseum that would be fun and interesting for a toddler (and not exhausting and boring for adults).

 *Would you like to read more about the Rijksmuseum?
 Take a look at these 10 things you didn’t know about the Rijksmuseum.

 Before your visit to the Rijksmuseum

-I found very useful also to make a day out of it.
-We have dressed up, travelled with a train and have told his grandparents and father we’re going to a museum.
+I found it very useful also to make a day out of it.
+We have dressed up, travelled by train and have told his grandparents and father were going to a museum.
 It already felt quite special as an activity we are going to do together.

-I’ve also planned to get there just in time for a lunch.
-So, we fist went to a restaurant.
-Rijksmuseum restaurant is really nice and we enjoyed in our tomato soup there.
-It’s also quite busy and you’re often sitting at a large tables with other people.
-So, that business also added to the feeling he is at an important place.
+I’ve also planned to get there just in time for lunch.
+So, we first went to a restaurant.
+Rijksmuseum restaurant is really, and we enjoyed in our tomato soup there.
+It’s also quite busy, and you’re often sitting at a large table with other people.
+So, that business also added to the feeling he is at a prominent place.

 What should you bring with you to the Rijksmuseum